Moritz Becker: After the Assembly

-From 1875-77, Becker was a deputy sheriff for Milwaukee County.
+From 1875 to 1877, Becker was a deputy sheriff for Milwaukee County.
 He later found employment at the Pleasant Valley Distillery in Milwaukee.

-In 1888, he was Vice-President of a lodge of the Jewish fraternal order Kesher Shel Barzel.
+In 1888, he was vice-president of a lodge of the Jewish fraternal order Kesher Shel Barzel.
 As of 1893, the Beckers were both still living in Milwaukee.

 In 1899, he was elected Secretary of a local B'nai Brith chapter.